Dermatophyte infection (onychomycosis and tinea capitis)

 DxDiscovery solution

-Our solution is to produce a point-of-care diagnostic for dermatophyte infection of the hair and nails that is rapid (<20 min), accurate, and affordable, as well as suitable for use in resource-limited settings.
-The goal is to correctly diagnose onychomycosis and tinea capitis during the patient’s clinic visit, so that patients can receive prompt, appropriate treatment and return to their daily lives.
+Our solution is to produce a rapid, point-of-care diagnostic for dermatophyte infection of the hair, skin, and nails that is accurate, affordable, and suitable for use in resource-limited settings – including private veterinary practices and animal shelters.
+For human patients, the goal is to correctly diagnose onychomycosis and tinea capitis during the patient’s first clinic visit, so that patients can receive prompt, appropriate treatment and return to their daily lives.
+For veterinary patients, the goals are: i) to promptly diagnose ringworm (thereby protecting pet owners and other animals from infection), and ii) to efficiently detect when clearance of infection has occurred and quarantine can safely end (thereby accelerating shelter animals towards adoption and already-housed pets [and their owners] towards normalcy).

 Market opportunity